 Signs of opiate overdose include a pale clammy face, limp body, blue or purplish tint to fingernails, vomiting, unable to be awakened or speak, slowed breathing, and delayed heartbeat.
 If you suspect someone is overdosing, call 911 immediately.

 Opiates are addictive because of how they impact the body.
 When an opiate enters the body, it works to block the opioid pain receptors on nerves and essentially dull the pain.
 When this happens, the body releases an excess amount of dopamine connected to the reward center in the brain.
 This process indicates to the brain and body that the current “high” is the preferred state.
 When an opiate narcotic wears off, the body expresses its displeasure through withdrawal symptoms similar to a hangover and generally increased pain sensitivity in the impacted area.

-If you believe that you or a loved one is struggling with opiate addiction, contact Evolve Indy today for a free consultation.
+If you believe that you, or a loved one, are struggling with opiate addiction, contact Evolve Indy today for a free consultation.

 What Is Important About Attending an “Opiate Rehab Near Me”?

 When it comes to looking for rehabilitation, searching for an “opiate rehab near me” probably sounds like the best idea.
 And guess what?
 It is.

 Attending opiate rehab near me is arguably one of the best options for opiate rehab.
 This provides an opportunity for clients to live in and tackle the challenges of sobriety in their own community, not a remote location far away where the problems can only be discussed.